web-km200/web-km200/README.md

 not all paths that can be read are actually listed here.
 Some of the listed entries are themselves directories, they can be recognized by their `"type": "refnum"` property in their JSON response when querying them.

+# Changing settings

+Some settings can be changed by sending data using HTTP POST requests to the respective URIs.
+The data sent must be encrypted JSON data encoded as base64.
+The encryption key is the same that is also used for decryption of HTTP GET responses.
+The JSON data must be padded to a multiple of 16 bytes.
+It is often sufficient to send a JSON object with only the "value" field.
+Example:

+To set the desired hot water temperature for the "high" setpoints to 55C, the following JSON object can be used:

+    {"value": 55}

+In order to pad the message to a multiple of 16 bytes, instead of appending '\0' bytes, the JSON object can also be padded with spaces:

+    {"value":    55}

+To encrypt the message, the same openssl command can be used as for decryption, but without the -d option.
+Then encode the ciphertext with base64:

+    echo -n '{"value":    55}' | openssl enc -aes-256-ecb -nopad -K $Key | base64

+Finally, to send this data using HTTP POST, curl can be used:

+    curl -A TeleHeater http://TK-850-JH3E-NET/dhwCircuits/dhw1/temperatureLevels/high -d $(echo -n '{"value":    55}' | openssl enc -aes-256-ecb -nopad -K $Key | base64)

+Here the -d option tells curl to send the given data, and this also tells curl to use method POST instead of method GET.